punkyard/obsidian-video-embed/README.md

 ![Video Embed](assets/hero.png)

-Paste a YouTube URL on an **empty line** in an Obsidian note and it's instantly converted into your preferred embed format — no commands, no shortcuts, just paste.
+Simple paste a YouTube URL on an **empty line** in an Obsidian note and it's instantly converted into your preferred embed format — no commands, no shortcuts, just paste.

 ## Features